denn1s/apple-and-lily/Ch. 4 - Karin.md

-Risa stood in the doorway, silhouetted against the morning light like some kind of harbinger of doom.
-The grin on her face was a masterpiece of unadulterated evil.
-It was the kind of smile that promised months, if not years, of relentless teasing.
-Her grin widened into something truly demonic.
+The grin on Risa’s face was one of pure evil.
+Not mischievous, evil.
+It was the kind of smile that promised months, maybe years, of relentless teasing.
+My fate was sealed, and she knew it.

-"Say the line," she commanded, her voice dripping with sadistic glee.
+"Say the line," she commanded, her voice dripping with a sadistic glee.

 I knew the line.
 Of course, I knew the line.
-It was the most ancient, most overused, most humiliating cliché in the entire multiverse.
+It was the most ancient, most overused, most humiliating cliche.
 At this point, getting hit by a truck would be a significant improvement to my current situation.

 I buried my face in my hands.
 My entire being recoiled, but the words were demanded by the cruel gods of comedy.
-With the last ounce of my dignity, I muttered the cursed phrase into my palms.
+Using up the last ounce remaining of my dignity, I muttered the cursed phrase into my palms.

 "...It's not what it looks like."

+Risa gave me a satisfied grin, then slowly clapped as she strolled into the room.
+Each clap felt like a gunshot straight into my skull, making my already pounding headache even worse.

-The sound of a slow clap echoed in the room, each clap a new nail in my social coffin.
-Risa slowly walked in, even her steps sounded smug.
-The girl, the cause of all this, had already retreated to her side of the kotatsu and was sipping her tea as if nothing was wrong.
+The girl, the cause of this disaster, had already retreated to her side of the kotatsu and was sipping her tea as if she had done nothing wrong.

-I braced myself for the laughter.
-Instead, she just sank to the floor next to me.
+I braced myself for Risa's mocking laughter.
+Instead, she just sat on the floor next to me.
 She didn't say a word.
-She just sat there, a look of absolute, blissful peace on her face.
+With a look of blissful peace on her face.
 She clasped her hands together, closed her eyes, and let out a long, serene exhale, as if she had just achieved enlightenment.

 "Thank you," she whispered with the reverence of a monk greeting the dawn.
 "Thank you for this precious, precious gift."

 Oh, this was so much worse than laughing.
-This wasn't just teasing; this was her carefully archiving the moment, tagging it under 'Karin's suffering' and 'Ultimate Blackmail Material' for easy access later.
+Risa was carefully archiving the moment, tagging it under 'Karin's suffering' and 'Ultimate Blackmail Material' for easy access later.
 My life was over.
 I can already picture it...

 ### _Sixty Years Later_

 Pairings: Karin/Mysterious Girl
-Tags: Yuri, Rom-com, Existential Dread, I Wrote This Under a Panic Attack, Fluff
+Tags: Yuri, Rom-com, Existential Dread, Author Is Sleep Deprived, Fluff
 Summary: Karin and Risa enjoy a game of go while they reminisce about the past

 _The afternoon sun cast long shadows across the go board.
-Old Woman Karin, her face an outline of wrinkles, placed a stone with a decisive click.
+Old Woman Karin placed a stone with a strong click.
 Across from her, Old Woman Risa chuckled, her shoulders shaking._

 _“What is it now?”
 Old Woman Karin grumbled._

-_Risa wiped a tear from her eye.
+_Old Woman Risa wiped a tear from her eye.
 “Sorry… I just remembered it again.”
 She took a wheezing breath, trying to contain her laughter.
-“That face you made…” She finally managed to gasp out the words, “...‘It’s not what it looks like’...”_
+“That face you made…” After a moment, she finally managed to gasp out the words, “...‘It’s not what it looks like’...”_

 _“IT’S BEEN SIXTY-THREE YEARS YOU OLD HAG!”
 Old Woman Karin roared, slamming her fist on the table and scattering the stones..._

 Risa completely ignored my existential crisis.
-Instead, she gave a good long look a the girl.
-For some reason, the girl waved at her.
+Instead, she gave a good long look a the girl and for some reason, the girl waved at her.

-She dramatically grabbed my shoulder and pulled me into a huddle, turning our backs to the girl.
+She answered her with a quick courtesy smile, then suddenly grabbed my shoulder and yanked me into a huddle, turning our backs to the girl.
+The sharp pull made my stiff neck flare with pain, and I winced.

-"Okay, _Sensei_," she said in a whisper that was definitely not quiet enough.
+"Okay, Sensei," she said in a whisper that was definitely not quiet enough.
 "Spill it.
 Who is this romcom-heroine bombshell, and what exactly was _that_?"

 Before my brain could even begin to formulate a lie, a polite voice answered from behind us.

 "I apologize.
 I was trying to share some of my drink with her."

 Risa and I both froze.
-Slowly, she turned her head back to me, her eyes wide with a new, even more mischievous light.
+Slowly, she turned her head back to me, but her eyes where now wide with a mischievous light.
 She knew the girl could hear everything.

 "Okay... new question.
 Does she know she looks like your ideal waif—?"